FeatureCloud/fc-fed-random-forest/README.md

   quantile: 0,1 # feature indices for quantile binning
   random_state: 42 # random state for reproducibility
   oob: True # use out-of-bag error to weight decision trees
+  use_weighted_classes: False # if set to True, all classes are given the same
+                              # importance, no matter how many samples
+                              # are of each class
+                              # e.g. if a one class has 1/3 of all samples and
+                              # the other class 2/3 of all samples, then
+                              # the first class is given a weight of 3
+                              # and the second class is given a weight of 1.5
 ```